What Is Crystal Meth?

 While the duration is short, the effects create significant and sudden imbalance in brain chemicals, leaving users feeling low and quickly seeking more of the drug to feel better.

-- Is it possible to self-detox from Crystal Meth use?
+- Is it possible to self-detox from using Meth?

 This is why the effects of withdrawal are experienced so acutely, and are so dangerous to undertake alone.